SampleEnvironment/SECoP/protocol/specification/messages.rst

         * - ``ReadOnly``
           - The requested write can not be performed on a readonly value.

+        * - ``NotCheckable``
+          - The requested check can not be performed on the specified parameter.
+            (i.e. on parameters, where no :ref:`checkable <prop-checkable>` property is present, or if it is set to false.)

         * - ``WrongType``
           - The requested parameter change or command can not be performed as